Nebraska Legal Marijuana NOW Party: Earning ballot access

+2016—2019

-In 2016, the Nebraska Legal Marijuana NOW Party petitioned to be recognized as a major political party.
-To make the ballot, Legal Marijuana NOW Party needed valid signatures equal to at least one-percent of the total votes cast for governor in 2014, or 5,397 signatures statewide.
+In 2016, the Nebraska Marijuana Party petitioned to be recognized as a major political party.
+To make the ballot, Nebraska Marijuana Party needed valid signatures equal to at least one-percent of the total votes cast for governor in 2014, or 5,397 signatures statewide.

 In July, 2016, volunteers turned in 9,000 signatures to the Nebraska Secretary of State.
 However, the Secretary of State said that half of the signatures were invalid, falling short of the 5,397 needed.

-After failing to make it onto Nebraska ballots in 2016, the party began circulating petitions for 2020 ballot access for a Nebraska Legal Marijuana NOW Party in September, 2016.
+After failing to make it onto Nebraska ballots in 2016, the organization began circulating petitions for 2020 ballot access for a Nebraska Legal Marijuana NOW Party in September, 2016.
 The party planned to collect 15,000 signatures for their second attempt at gaining ballot access.

+2020—2021

-Nebraska Legal Marijuana NOW Party leaders submitted their petition to the Secretary of State on September 18, 2020.
+Nebraska Legal Marijuana NOW Party leaders submitted their petition to the Secretary of State Bob Evnen on September 18, 2020.
 The party needed to collect the signatures of 6,800 registered Nebraska voters in order to qualify as an official state party.
-According to Elworth, they turned in 15,000 signatures, just to be safe.
+According to Mark Elworth, they turned in 15,000 signatures, just to be safe.

-2021—2023

-The Nebraska Secretary of State initially told petition drive organizers, Elworth and Krystal Gabel, on January 7, 2021, that the Legal Marijuana NOW Party petition was short by 28 signatures from Nebraska's 2nd congressional district, which includes Omaha.
+Evnen initially told petition drive organizers, Elworth and Krystal Gabel, on January 7, 2021, that the Legal Marijuana NOW Party petition was short by 28 signatures from Nebraska's 2nd congressional district, which includes Omaha.

 On April 21, 2021, after the Secretary of State reviewed some petition signatures that were challenged, Legal Marijuana NOW gained official recognition as a state political party in Nebraska, earning the party ballot access for their candidates, and allowing Legal Marijuana NOW Party to register voters.
 Gabel, the national Legal Marijuana Now Party chairperson, told a reporter for the Star-Herald that the party is running several candidates in Nebraska at multiple levels of government, from United States Congress to local sheriffs.